VBernasconi/digital_musicology/milestone2.md

 Then, the identifier obtained for each track allows access to the track features contained in the database (danceability, energy, key, loudness, mode, speechiness, acousticness, instrumentalness, liveness, valence, duration_ms, time_signature).
 After that, the track audio features (tempo, mode) are also collected in a third query.
 Finally, a fourth query gather the musical genre of the artist of the song.

 #### Preprocessing
 Data from multiple queries were merged into a single dataset.Subsequently, the billboard data was aggregated with the API data to obtain a working dataset containing: the titles of the two databases (Billboard and Spotify), the artist name of the two databases (Billboard and Spotify), the identifier in the Spotify database, the tracks features and audio features, a vector of the dates of each week when the track was present in the billboard chart, and a vector including the successive ranks in the billboard chart.
 Finally, the highest rank in the ranking is also recovered and stored.
-The column containing the number of weeks spent on the chart, which was of poor quality, as indicated above, was also completely recalculated and then saved.
+The column containing the number of weeks spent on the chart, which was of poor quality, as indicated above, was removed.
 For reasons of data density and quality, data prior to the week of 8 August 1958 are not retained.
 This data is stored in json format, which unlike csv is able to deal the vector type.

 The data have two biases.
 The first is the fact that "only" 78% of them could be retrieved from the Spotify database.
 However, this seems relatively acceptable bias, all the more so if we adopt the standpoint that the music that are still available today and that have been digitized are the most representative of their period.
+Moreover, in the corpus finally selected, this percentage reach 91%.
 The second bias is related to the margin of error of Echonest algorithms when determining features.

 #### Corpus selection
 For reasons of data density and to be limited to the historical period covered by the research, only the rankings published between 8 August 1958 and 31 December 1995 have been kept in the corpus.
 The period extends after the end of the Cold War in order to see if changes in political situation may have influenced the music creation.